Nvn-One-Eyed-Eagle/Django-Machine-Learning-work/README.md

-Stock prediction portal created in python laguage using keras from tensorflow uses django for the backend fronted is incomplete for now
+Stock prediction portal created in python laguage using keras from tensorflow <br>
+uses django for the backend <br>
+fronted is incomplete for now